-Human Clinical Studies in Support of an NDA
+Human Clinical Trials in Support of an NDA

 Clinical trials involve the administration of the investigational product to human subjects under the supervision of qualified investigators in accordance with GCP requirements, which include, among other things, the requirement that all research subjects provide their informed consent in writing before their participation in any clinical trial.
 Clinical trials are conducted under written study protocols detailing, among other things, the inclusion and exclusion criteria, the objectives of the study, the parameters to be used in monitoring safety and the effectiveness criteria to be evaluated.
+A protocol for each clinical trial and any subsequent protocol amendments must be submitted to the FDA as part of the IND.
+An IND automatically becomes effective 30 days after receipt by the FDA, unless before that time the FDA raises concerns or questions related to a proposed clinical trial and places the trial on clinical hold.
+In such a case, the IND sponsor and the FDA must resolve any outstanding concerns before the clinical trial can begin.
+The FDA can place an IND on clinical hold at any point in development, and depending upon the scope of the hold, clinical trial(s) may not restart until resolution of the outstanding concerns to the FDA's satisfaction.